2 Police Officers Shot During Fourth Of July Festivities On Ben Franklin Parkway: Police

 Following the mass shooting at a Fourth of July parade in Highland Park, Illinois, Philadelphia police said they had Emergency Response Teams on standby throughout the city to respond to areas where additional resources are needed, so authorities were able to react quickly to the chaos.

-Stay with CBSPhilly.com for updates on this developing story.MORE NEWS: 6 Dead, 30 Wounded In Shooting At Chicago-Area July 4 Parade; Person Of Interest In Custody: Police
+Stay with CBSPhilly.com for updates on this developing story.MORE NEWS: 2 People In Custody After Apparent Road Rage Shooting In Old City, Police Say

 CBS3’s Kerri Corrado, Joe Holden and Jasmine Payoute contributed to this report.